Installing a PC IDE/EIDE Zip drive

 Links to various computer and hardware manufacturers can be found on our Support Listing.

 Once the Zip disk drive has been installed into the computer, connect the IDE/EIDE interface cable to the back of the zip drive.
 Almost always the red or blue side of the cable represents PIN 1 and is connected with the colored side of the cable facing the power connection.

 Once the IDE/EIDE cable has been connected to the back of the Zip drive, connect the power cable to the back of the drive.
-This cable is almost always keyed and will only go in one direction.
+This cable is almost always keyed and only goes in one direction.

 Because you are installing an IDE/EIDE device, it is required that the drive be setup properly within BIOS.
 Turn on the computer and as the computer is booting enter BIOS setup.
 In CMOS verify that the IDE/EIDE device is either setup as Auto or is setup as a 100MB HDD.
 It is important to note that older computers may not properly detect an IDE/EIDE device and it may be required that a BIOS update be obtained.